Centerstone Research Institute

 Richard Shelton is the Chief Executive Officer and Chief Medical Officer for Centerstone Research Institute.
 He attended medical school at the University of Louisville in Kentucky.
 He became a resident and Chief Resident at the Massachusetts Mental Health Center (now the Longwood Program), a teaching hospital of the Harvard Medical School.
 After residency, he was a research fellow at the National Institutes of Mental Health Intramural Program in Washington, D.C. before entering the faculty of Vanderbilt University in 1985.
 There he became the James G. Blakemore Research Professor and Vice Chair for Clinical Research in the Department of Psychiatry.
 He also became a professor in the Departments of Psychology and Pharmacology.

-Marlene Alvarez joined CRI in 2012 to serve as the financial manager for CRI, after her retirement from the State of Tennessee where she worked in the Department of Mental Health for 24 years as the Director of Operations.
+Marlene Alvarez joined Centerstone Research Institute in 2012 to serve as the financial manager, after her retirement from the State of Tennessee where she worked in the Department of Mental Health for 24 years as the Director of Operations.
 Prior to this role, she worked in the Department of Finance and Administration.
-She brings to CRI her expertise in the financial management of grants and contracts along with knowledge of other fiscal challenges that face CRI and other non-profit organizations.
-Marlene holds a master’s degree in Psychology from Vanderbilt University.
+She brings to the Research Institute her expertise in the financial management of grants and contracts along with knowledge of other fiscal challenges that face the Research Institute and other non-profit organizations.
+Alvarez holds a master’s degree in Psychology from Vanderbilt University.
+She was named Research Institute of Facilities & Operations in 2017.

 Kathryn Mathes is the Vice President for Research & Evaluation for Centerstone Research Institute.
 In this role, she provides leadership, management and oversight for 23 program evaluations and three clinical research projects in Tennessee and Indiana.